raullaasner/gadfit/doc/coding_rules.md

 * **Exception handling.** Use `check_err` after allocate and open statements. `safe_close` is optional and depends on factors such as the amount of data written.
 For deallocation use `safe_deallocate` and, if necessary, define a new subroutine for the `safe_deallocate` interface.
 For reporting errors, warnings, and comments, use the appropriate procedures from the messaging module.

-* **Compilation stage.** There should be no compilation warnings when using the default debug flags except when due to a compiler bug.
-This requirement currently holds for the following compilers: GFortran.
+* **Compilation stage.** The code should run without any warning with GFortran and preferably also with Ifort, although the latter is not a requirement.

 * **Preprocessor.** Use preprocessor macros only for actual preprocessing and not for something that is a short-hand notation for a Fortran statement.
 Excessive use of macros makes it difficult for source code indexing tools to navigate through the source code.